1. UNIVERSITY CHILDREN’S HOSPITAL – TIRSOVA

 This first operating Unit for Congenital Heart Disease for children and adults gives patients new hope and better conditions for recovery, and doctors a new challenge, as well as a the possibility to develop their knowledge and practical skills in dealing with this heart condition.
 A part of the intensive care unit and day hospital were reconstructed, built and equipped with the most modern beds and medical equipment for post-operative treatment of congenital heart disease.

-This project was conceived with the generous help from friends of Their Royal Highnesses Crown Prince Alexander and Crown Princess Katherine, Mr. Alexander Niklan and the Foundation of Prof. Dr. Kalangos “Hearts for All”, as well as from the Republic Fund for Health Insurance.
+This project was conceived with the generous help from friends of Their Royal Highnesses Crown Prince Alexander and Crown Princess Katherine, Mr. Alexander Niklan and the Foundation of Prof. Dr. Kalangos “Hearts for All”, as well as from the National Health Insurance Fund.

 Prof. Dr. Afksendios Kalangos, who apart from little Dejana has saved well over 30 young lives in Serbia, was also involved in additional training of our medical professionals.

 The ultimate goal of this project is to establish a National Centre for the treatment of GUCH patients.
-Such a centre should be the accountable for the GUCH patients from Serbia, but also could cover Bosnia and Montenegro.
+Such a centre should take care of for the GUCH patients from Serbia, but also could cover Bosnia and Montenegro.

 It is estimated that in the beginning about 50 GUCH surgeries will be required per year (for Serbia), and over time, that number could rise to about a 100 per year.
 This could reach even more than a hundred surgeries per year, especially if patients from neighbouring countries are treated.

-The value of the project is over Euros 1 million.
+The value of the project is over 1 million euros.